-If your business provides private fuel for any director or employee and are claiming all the vat on your fuel purchases you MUST use fuel scale charges (FSC) to pay this back.
+If your business provides private fuel for any director or employee and is claiming all the VAT on the fuel purchases you MUST use fuel scale charges (FSC) to pay this back.
 This prevents any need to keep detailed mileage records.

 How it works:

 - Find the CO2 emissions figure of the relevant car

 - Use the HMRC FSC Quarterly charge table to establish the Net, VAT and Gross amounts to use.
 View FSC Charges

 - Enter a journal in your accounting system dated the last day of the VAT quarter to account for the charge.
 You will need to ensure this is entered correctly to account for the VAT and included on your VAT return.
 For Sage Line 50 users you can use the fuel scale charge wizard within the VAT return screen.

 - reimburse employees for business travel in their company cars